What is a choroidal melanoma?

 Most choroidal melanomas are diagnosed by a careful eye examination with the pupils dilated.
-Additional tests are often used to support the diagnosis, including special photographs of the eye, fluorescein angiography, and ocular ultrasound.
+Additional tests are often used to support the diagnosis, including special photographs of the eye, fluorescein angiography, and ocular ultrasound1,2.
 In almost all cases, a biopsy is unnecessary to make the correct diagnosis.

 How can a melanoma be treated?

 Once the diagnosis of a choroidal melanoma has been made, your doctor will order tests to check if there are signs that it has spread outside the eye to the eye socket or to other parts of the body, such as the liver or lungs.
 If the only detected site of cancer is the eye, then treatment will be recommended to control the tumor in the eye.
-There are many treatment options for choroidal melanoma, and standard treatments include surgery to remove the tumor or eye, radiation, or different forms of laser therapy.
+There are many treatment options for choroidal melanoma, and standard treatments include surgery to remove the tumor or eye, radiation, or different forms of laser therapy3.
 Your doctor will discuss your treatment options and recommend one based upon the specific features of your tumor.